Submitting Competition Entries

 Before the Photo Entry system can be used you will need your personal User ID and password.
 You will receive your ID and use-once password by email.
 This will remain your User ID for as long as you are a member of the club.

 Enter your User ID and your password.
 The first time you login to this service you will need your User ID and your use-once password and will then be asked to change this to a password of your choosing which will become your password from now on.

 NOTE: To login you MUST always use your User ID (do NOT use your email address, even though the login form says “either”) and your password.

-Select the competition, enter your title and upload your image.
+Select the competition, enter your title (DO NOT INCLUDE YOUR NAME IN THE TITLE) and upload your image.
 You may view, re-title, replace or delete your images up until the competition closing date (which is in the club’s programme, calendar and shown in the Photo Entry screen.)
 Repeat for each entry.

 If you forget your password use the “Forget Password” link on the login screen and a new password will be emailed to you (allow a few minutes for this to be delivered)

 If you change your email address advise the Internal Competition Secretary in good time to amend your account on the Photo Entry service.

 In the event that you are unable to submit online via Photo Entry we will accept the image files on a memory stick.
 Clearly label your memory stick with your name so it can be returned at a later date.
 However we would very much like you to use the Photo Entry service as it avoids a lot of work on our part.
 Contact Linda or Ian for assistance if you need it.

 There is a video on how to use the Photo Entry system [my apologies for the muffled sound, Ian] and a detailed PDF